Tidally induced spiral arm wraps encoded in phase space: N-body model

 In the final 2 pericentres (\f\ref{f_r3d}) there are clear bumps in the $R$ histograms (associated to the spiral structure) that correlate with the thicker up-going ridges in the second column and with the negative radial velocities bands in the third column (and valleys in the fourth column).
-However, the spiral structure and associated dynamics seems more complex, probably due to the accumulation of effects of the multiple (and progressively stronger) impacts and the formation of the bar and rings, as already seen in \f\ref{f_m3d}.
+However, the correspondence between vertical lines and minima is good only in some cases possibly for the same reasons stated above.
+The spiral structure and associated dynamics seem more complex, probably due to the accumulation of effects of the multiple (and progressively stronger) impacts and the formation of the bar and rings, as already seen in \f\ref{f_m3d}.

 \ff\ref{f_LZVR3} compares the azimuthal variation of the radial velocity wave in angular momentum at different times of the L18 model.
 Columns are the four different time spans specified at the beginning of the section.
 Overall the maximum velocities are larger for the last pericentre, as expected.
 The first pericentre is dominated by two approximately flat lines of alternate $V_R$ initially\footnote{We see again some short wavelength pattern that remains from the relaxation of the initial conditions as explained in footnote \ref{f_1}.} that progressively become stepper with time and for smaller $L_Z$, very similar to Models 1.
-The evolution after the second and third pericentres (second and third columns) globally follows a similar behaviour with hints of the superposition of the previous wave which create substructure inside each of the negative/positive regions.
+The evolution after the second and third pericentres (second and third columns) globally follows a similar behaviour with hints of the superposition of the previous wave which create substructure inside each of the negative and positive regions.
 At larger angular momentum we see structure not following the diagonal patterns.
 This could be due to larger effects in these outer disc parts due to the new encounter (not fulfilling exactly the distant tide impulsive approximation).
 In addition or alternatively, it could be because the signatures of the first pericentre are less phase mixed due to the longer orbital timescales, in practise superposing waves of similar wavelengths.
 In the last time range, the kinematics at small angular momentum seems affected by the bar, as already mentioned.
 At larger angular momentum, there are more complex colour patterns than the inner diagonal stripes seen at other times and $L_Z$.